 - Browser - Do not show the invitation on IE 10 browsers.

 - Referring URL - Do not show the invitation if the site visitor comes from 'google.com'.

 See Testing Client Code section.

-We have found over the years that this is the best way to show the questionnaire only when the consumer has finished their visit to your site and is ready to provide feedback from a holistic view point.
-The child (tracker) window is waiting for the main window/tab to be closed or for the domain to change, and then shows the survey.
+Over the years, ForeSee has found that it is best to show the questionnaire only when a visitor is finished with your site and is ready to provide feedback from a holistic view point.
+The child (tracker) window waits for the main browser window/tab to be closed, or for the domain to change, to present the survey.

 It is possible to present the survey immediately after accepting the invitation.
-However, this is typically reserved for questions at the end of an experience, such as a purchase.
+However, this is typically reserved for questions regarding the end of an experience, such as a purchase.

 Remove any and all references on your site to:

 Then, follow the instructions for implementing the ForeSee® Web SDK.
 Once the legacy code has been removed, the Foresee directory/directories can also be removed.
 ForeSee® Cloud Deployment replaces the existing implementation.

 I'm currently using ForeSee® Cloud Deployment.
 Should I test upgraded code before deploying to my production environment?

 Yes.
 While you should not need to make any revisions to your code snippet or the code itself, it is recommended to test the upgrade in a safe environment to ensure there is no negative impact on your site.